conestack/treibstoff/docs/source/ajax.rst

       fubar
     </a>

-If ``ajax:confirm`` is set, a modal dialog is displayed before dispatching is performed.
+If ``ajax:confirm`` is set, a modal dialog gets displayed before dispatching operations.

 Overlays
 --------

-Ajax actions can be rendered to overlay directly by using ``ajax:overlay``:
+Ajax actions can be rendered to and overlay directly by using ``ajax:overlay``:

 .. code-block:: html